Alia Club

-Al-Alia Club (نادي العالية), also known simply as Alia, is a Jordanian football club based in Dhiban, Jordan.
+Alia Club (نادي العالية), also known simply as Alia, is a Jordanian football club based in Dhiban, Jordan.
 It currently competes in the Jordanian Second Division League, the third tier of Jordanian football.

 History

 Alia participated in the Jordanian First Division League back in 2022.
 It was also eliminated in the 2022 Jordan FA Cup early, after losing 1–0 to Rabba Al-Sarhan.

 The following season, Alia had faced Al-Ahli in the Jordan FA Cup, which it proceeded to lose 2–0.
 Alia later got relegated back to the Jordanian Second Division League, staying there for a total of two consecutive seasons.